Freshwater Biology15.0 ECTS credits

 Education level: Undergraduate level

-Admission requirements: Registered on Biology 60 ECTS credits with 45 ECTS credits completed, including Ecology 12 ECTS cr, or equivalent
+Admission requirements: Registered for 60 ECTS credits in Biology with 45 ECTS credits completed, including Ecology, 12 ECTS cr, or equivalent

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.